Alanwe/aicalc/tasks.md

 **Questions**:
 - Should spill operations be automatic (like Excel dynamic arrays)?
+The Spill should shift columns impacted to the right and impacted rows down.
+The whole column and row should shift the number of cells
 - What should happen to references when cells are deleted?
+The cells which reference the deleted should be flagged as error and the value set to N/A like excel

 ---